Dead or Alive Ultimate: Gameplay

 The game required Xbox Live in order to play online.
-The service's support makes it the second online console 3D fighting game to be released in America and Europe (Mortal Kombat: Deception having been the first) and the first online console 3D fighting game in Japan.
+The service's support makes it the first Japanese online console fighting game, the second online console fighting game to be released in America and Europe (Mortal Kombat: Deception having been the first) and the first online console fighting game in Japan.
+While Xbox Live for the original Xbox was discontinued in 2010, Dead or Alive Ultimate is now playable online using the replacement Xbox Live servers called Insignia.

 The system set forth by Tecmo for online play in Dead or Alive Ultimate was intended to recreate the feel of playing at an arcade.
 Players would log onto a shared "lobby" and then observe other matches until it was their turn to participate.
 Each lobby has a set of gameplay parameters that is determined by its creator, allowing for tournament-style play.

 While this game brings back the old mechanics of the Dreamcast version of Dead or Alive 2, some changes to the music and remixes were added.
 Each character except Hitomi (who was introduced in DOA3) has their own remix.
 The remixes only appear in the Dance Floor stage, The Ray House.

+Characters

+Ultimate features a total of 16 playable characters.
+Dead or Alive 1 Ultimate features a roster of 9 playable characters while Dead or Alive 2 Ultimate features a roster of 15 playable characters.